Ruthie Gilor

-Ruthie Gilor is a lawn and indoor international bowler.
+Ruthie Gilor (רותי גילור) also known as is a lawn and indoor international bowler.

 Bowls career

 Gilor represented Israel during the 2000 World Outdoor Bowls Championship and 2004 World Outdoor Bowls Championship (in which she reached the singles quarter final) and the 2012 World Outdoor Bowls Championship.
 In 2005 she became the first person to reach all four disciplines in the Israeli National championships and successfully defended her singles crown winning of the third time.

 In 2007, she won the singles silver medal and bronze pairs medal at the Atlantic Bowls Championships.

 In 2009, she won the singles gold medal at the Atlantic Bowls Championships In 2011, she won a bronze medal at the European Bowls Championships in Portugal.

 In 2019, ten years after her last Atlantic medal she won the singles gold again at the 2019 Atlantic Bowls Championships.
-In 2020, was selected for the 2020 World Outdoor Bowls Championship.
+In 2020, was selected for the 2020 World Outdoor Bowls Championship but the event was cancelled due to the COVID-19 pandemic.
+In 2022, she won singles bronze at the European Bowls Championships.

+In 2023, she was selected as part of the team to represent Israel at the 2023 World Outdoor Bowls Championship.
+She participated in the women's singles and the women's triples events.